chaarvii/Megh-Thakkar.github.io/projects.md

 *January 2020 - May 2020*

 Did a study oriented project on the [TextVQA](https://textvqa.org/) task.
 Did literature review and studied various methods of multimodal attention and optical character recognition.
 Identified some drawbacks about the baseline OCR method and used basic heuristics to improve the same.
-A book chapter highlighting the findings as well as on other applications of multimodal deep learning is in submission.

 ---